openshift/oc-mirror/docs/design/imageset-configuration.md

 A file-based catalog is stored in the imageset and used to build a custom catalog image in the target registry.

+> **WARNING**: When filtering operator package by version or channel, the default channel MUST not be filtered out. `oc-mirror` will error if this occurs.

 ## Additional Images

 Individual images can be specified in an imageset configuration.
 If no tag is specified, the "latest" tag will be assigned.